keptn/keptn.github.io/content/docs/0.6.0/reference/cli/index.md

 ### keptn auth

-Before the keptn CLI can be used, it needs to be authenticated against a keptn cluster.
+Before the Keptn CLI can be used, it needs to be authenticated against a Keptn cluster.
 Therefore, an endpoint and an API token are required.

-If the authentication is successful, keptn will inform the user and the endpoint as well as the API token are stored in a password store of the underlying operating system.
-More precisely, the keptn CLI stores the endpoint and API token using `pass` in case of Linux, using `Keychain` in case of macOS, or `Wincred` in case of Windows.
+If the authentication is successful, Keptn will inform the user and the endpoint as well as the API token are stored in a password store of the underlying operating system.
+More precisely, the Keptn CLI stores the endpoint and API token using `pass` in case of Linux, using `Keychain` in case of macOS, or `Wincred` in case of Windows.

 <details><summary>For Linux / macOS</summary>
 <p>